Chevrolet Corvette (C8): 2023 model year

 GM and Chevrolet started production of the 2023 model year in the spring of 2022.
 2023 saw multiple price increases early into the production year.
 In March, it was announced that the 2023 model year would see a $1000 base price increase.
 In May, the destination charge saw a minor $100 increase.
 During the start of production and launch of the 2023 configurator, GM raised the base price of the 2023 Corvette by $2300 making the new base price $65,595.
 Several packages and options saw increases and adjustment to pricing.

-2023 also received a special edition variation of the Corvette to commemorate its 70th anniversary since the launch of the Corvette model.
+the 2023 model year also received a special edition variation of the Corvette to commemorate its 70th anniversary since the launch of the Corvette model.
 The 2023 Corvette Stingray 70th Anniversary Edition is a $5995 package atop the 3LT trim level.
 The special edition was offered in two exclusive colors of White Pearl Metallic Tri-Coat and Carbon Flash Metallic.
 Additionally, the package came with special wheels, badging, and VIN sequence to commemorate the vehicle's 70th year in the US market.

 In addition to changes to the base Corvette, the Corvette Z06 was introduced with a 5.5 L LT6 V8 engine.